Medical examiner overturns suicide ruling of hospital leader

 “We feel a huge wrong has been made right, at least in part.
 Unfortunately, we still don’t know who killed our parents and so while we accept today’s decision as a vindication of what we’ve said all along, we have a long way yet to go,” said son Mark Sheridan.
 “On behalf of the Sheridan family, I want to thank the State Medical Examiner for doing the right thing and exercising the courage to admit that a mistake was made.”

 They have offered a $250,000 reward for information that leads to the conviction of a person who killed their parents.

-A spokesman for the Somerset County prosecutor’s office said it would comment later Friday.
+Somerset County Prosecutor Michael Robertson said in a statement he had no comment, but there is no reason to believe that residents should be fearful of their safety.

 “Should additional information regarding the case become available in the future, the case will be re-evaluated and amended if necessary,” Falzon wrote in his decision.